JetBrains/Grammar-Kit/TUTORIAL.md

 And **regardless** of the result skip all the tokens while _rule_recover_ matches, i.e. while the parser doesn't encounter ';' or a rule start (id and '=').
 Note that recovery rule is always a _predicate_ (a NOT predicate usually) hence it doesn't consume anything from the input.

-Thus the notion of _recoverUntil_ helps parser to recover when input includes something unexpected.
+Thus the notion of _recoverWhile_ helps parser to recover when input includes something unexpected.

 Live Preview introduction
 =========================